frappe/preview_generator/README.md

 # Preview Generator

-Generate preview images of URLs or HTML content.
+Generate a rendered HTML preview image from a website URL or HTML snippet.

 ## Installation